 - Respect and obtain copyright and image rights before reuse of content found on the web

 - Anonymize your surveys or comply with the GDPR obligations

-Use GDPR legal models when working on academic questionnaires
+Ask to your students to use GDPR legal information and consent form models when working on academic questionnaires

 When working on academic questionnaires, you need to learn how to inform and obtain consent of participants, and to comply with the European data protection legal standards.

-Please, use the following GDPR information sheet and consent model (under authentification).
+Teachers, please, use and promote the following GDPR information sheet and consent model (under authentification).